ANU-Exercise/ScrapingOLX/README.md

 #### The Result
 After doing web scraping processes, it turns out I need more than 100 loops to get existing data and more than one scraping process.
 I have extracted around 1440 items which meet with our requirements.
 The web scraping process is availabe <a href="https://github.com/agunggnug/PricePredict_ScrapingOLX/blob/master/Scraping%20OLX.ipynb">here</a>.
 So, the next process is data cleaning and exploratory data analysis (EDA).

+#### Future Improvement
+For future improvement, it is possible to add more data to dataset.
+The data that will be added could be others brand data (like bmw, audi, etc) from olx or mercedes benz data that extracted from other website.

 # Data Cleaning and EDA
 #### ... to be continued ...